7 Things to Do (or Not Do) After an Accident

 Essential Steps After an Accident

 3) Always prioritize your health.
-Seek immediate medical treatment after an accident.
+Seek prompt medical treatment after an accident.
 Even if you think you’re fine, underlying injuries can surface later.
 Medical records can also be essential in a personal injury case.

 2) Take pictures at the scene

 In the olden days, before the advent of smartphones, this step would not have been practical.
 Not everyone had a dependable camera on them at all times.
-Now with a good camera on most phones, you can chronicle an accident immediately after it happens.
-I once had an access hatch fall on me (I caught it) and I took pictures of the aftermath.
+Now, with a good camera on most phones, you can chronicle an accident almost immediately after it happens.
+I once had an access hatch fall on me (I caught it), and I took pictures of the aftermath.
 This became very important when, three days later, it fell off again and hit me square on the head.
-Because I had photographed both accidents, it proved that the maintenance staff was negligent in repairing the damage and I won my suit.
+Because I had photographed both accidents, it proved that the maintenance staff was negligent in repairing the damage, and I won my suit.
 If you fell because of a defective stairway, take a picture of it before the landlord fixes it up.

 3) Seek treatment